 7 top tips for measuring and improving employee wellbeing

 With the hectic events of the past few weeks, our series on workplace wellbeing must seem like an eternity ago.
 In case you missed it, we published a four-part series on physical, mental, financial and social wellbeing.
-While there are four distinct categories of personal wellbeing, a deficit in one can have a knock-on effect on the rest.
-So here are our employee wellbeing tips for bolstering staff happiness and wellness at your workplace:
+There are four different categories of personal wellbeing.
+But a deficit in one can have a knock-on effect on the rest.
+Our list of employee wellbeing tips includes:

 - Give staff time to recover from illnesses